-You don’t have to quit Facebook to manage your relationship with it
+I tried and failed to quit Facebook.
+Here’s what I did instead

 Longtime critic and watchdog Marc Rotenberg of the Electronic Privacy Information Center (which has sued the FTC over its Facebook oversight) says that the only solution is legislation that compels the service to be transparent about its data-gathering activities.
 “You want legal rights that allow you to get access to all of the information Facebook gathers about you,” he says.
 Anything short of that, like dutifully tweaking your privacy settings, is “a waste of time,” he argues.

 Rotenberg’s stance is understandable: EPIC maintains a depressingly extensive running list of Facebook privacy glitches, deceptions, and acts of arrogance.
-(However, that hasen’t prevented Rotenberg from having his own Facebook account, where he mostly posts about EPIC and privacy issues.)
+(However, that hasn’t prevented Rotenberg from having his own Facebook account, where he mostly posts about EPIC and privacy issues.)

 Other experts are less pessimistic.
-“I definitely don’t agree it’s a waste of time,” says Leigh Honeywell, a security engineer and co-founder of Tall Poppy, a consultancy that helps people protect themselves from online harassment.
+“I definitely don’t agree it’s a waste of time,” says Leigh Honeywell, a security engineer and cofounder of Tall Poppy, a consultancy that helps people protect themselves from online harassment.
 Facebook isn’t the only person you have to worry about when you’re on Facebook.
 Honeywell advises people on how to “lock down” social media profiles so it’s harder for sketchy characters to skim personal information or break into accounts.

-And there are plenty of things we can do to at least curtail both hackers and Facebook’s own snooping.
+And there are plenty of things we can do at least to curtail both hackers and Facebook’s own snooping.
 For starters, give the network as little information as possible (not your phone number or street address, for instance).
 For a bigger list of the most-effective (if not perfect) privacy and security measures you can take, see my recent article “These 11 Facebook privacy tweaks put you back in control.”

 Likewise, we can limit how much information we get from other people.
 Hiding inane postings from those you otherwise care about (like family members) is a start.
 Also take an unsentimental look at your “friends” list.
 Evolutionary psychologist Robin Dunbar says that humans are wired to live in communities of no more than about 150 people.
 So why do you have 400 friends on the network?